LoriRoussey/exegetes.eu.org/_posts/EN_posts/2016-05-09-legal-action-against-the-french-surveillance-law.md

 Should a person's phone calls be destroyed after a set time once intercepted?
 Does an independent authority verify that the emails sent from a smartphone have been intercepted for a legitimate reason?
 What legal remedies are offered to citizens under surveillance?
 Nothing is specified on these matters.

-Thus, all wireless communications are **de facto** excluded from the scope of the - still insufficient - control procedures established by intelligence techniques.
+Thus, all wireless communications are *de facto* excluded from the scope of the - still insufficient - control procedures established by intelligence techniques.
 In other words, while the Government claimed to supervise intelligence techniques, it merely did so for a few wired communication techniques.
 What is even more shocking is that during the legislative debates on the Surveillance Law, our attention was particularly drawn to the IMSI catchers.
 But these intelligence techniques are essentially not covered by the Surveillance Law, since they apply exclusively to wireless communication.

-In the face of such a lack of safeguards, we can only expect the French Constitutional Council to follow its own case law and to censure this provision for "negative incompetence"[^competence], as it had done so with the Surveillance Law by censoring the provisions pretending to regulate international surveillance.

-[^competence]: The notion of "negative competence" is a French Constitutional Law one, referring to cases where the legislator has overlooked his competence derived from the principle of legality (art.
-34 of the French Constitution).
-The omission of this principle leaves the regulatory power with the task of regulating cases which should have been regulated in the law.
+In the face of such a lack of safeguards, we can only expect the French Constitutional Council to follow its own case law and to censure this provision for "negative incompetence"[^](The notion of "negative competence" is a French Constitutional Law one, referring to cases where the legislator has overlooked his competence derived from the principle of legality \(art.
+34 of the French Constitution\).
+The omission of this principle leaves the regulatory power with the task of regulating cases which should have been regulated in the law.), as it had done so with the Surveillance Law by censoring the provisions pretending to regulate international surveillance.

 Apart from this legal action, whose delays are strictly limited, we will certainly have to be patient since the Government will most likely run out the clock and try to avoid that any case be brought before a European jurisdiction.
 Three years after the beginning of the Snowden revelations, and  facing the inertia of the European Parliament, it is now the judges' turn to have the final say.
 Let us hope they will overcome the temptation of following the reason of State.